-away.
+Due to the large size of this sculpture, the next stage was carried out in sections.
+To cast a section, very hot, liquid bronze was poured into one part of the hard shell, and left to cool.
+When the bronze had set, the shell was broken away to reveal the moulding.
+All the bronze pieces were welded together and any visible joins smoothed away.
 It was now a complete sculpture... but not yet finished.
 Moore explained why: "I like working on all my bronzes after they come back from the foundry."
 He applied chemicals to get exactly the right colour and finish on the surface (known as the patina).
 Moore felt it was only when he had got the patina right that the sculpture was complete.

-nry Moore visits a foundry to inspec Art for the people Draped Seated Woman was bought with the idea of bringing great art to the general public In the 1950s, London was still recovering from World War Two.
+4 Henry Moore's Old Flo and Canary Wharf Art for the people Draped Seated Woman was bought with the idea of bringing great art to the general public In the 1950s, London was still recovering from World War Two.
 More than 1.2 million homes had been damaged and bomb craters could be found in most of the capital's neighbourhoods.
 Many children used abandoned bomb sites as playgrounds!
 The London County Council (LCC), which ran the capital, was slowly rebuilding the city, with new schools, housing estates, parks and libraries.
 As well as organising the repair of old buildings and the construction of new ones, the LCC wanted to lift Londoners' spirits.
 One of the ways the LCC aimed to do this was by giving everyone the chance to enjoy art without having to visit a gallery.
 So, in 1956, the LCC launched the Patronage of the Arts Scheme.
 The idea was to buy or commission art and then place it in public spaces so that it could be enjoyed by everyone.
 The scheme ran for nine years.
 In 1961, as part of the scheme, the LCC asked Henry Moore if he would provide a sculpture.
 He suggested Draped Seated Woman and agreed to sell the work of art for a significantly reduced price of £7000.
 It was a lot of money at the time and is equivalent to about £150,000 today.
 But, given the sculpture is now worth around £18 million, maybe that wasn't such a bad deal!